8abc/Psychic-Game/README.md

 The game randomly picks a letter, and allows you to guess which letter the computer chose.

-Choose a letter from A - Z and test your psycic ability.
+Choose a letter from A - Z and test your psychic ability.